A Private Life: Release

 The cast and crew at the film's Cannes premiere.

 In April 2025, Vie privée was announced as part of the Out of Competition lineup at the 2025 Cannes Film Festival, where it had its world premiere on 20 May 2025, receiving a 10-minute standing ovation.
 It received positive reviews, with Foster's performance receiving wide praise.
-It will also be showcased at the 53rd Norwegian International Film Festival in Main the section on 16 August 2025.
+It was also showcased at the 53rd Norwegian International Film Festival in Main the section on 16 August 2025.
 The film had its North American premiere at the 2025 Toronto International Film Festival on 9 September 2025.

-The film is scheduled to be theatrically released in France on 26 November 2025, by Ad Vitam.
+The film was theatrically released in France on 26 November 2025, by Ad Vitam.
 In February 2025, Sony Pictures Classics acquired North American and Latin American distribution rights.
-It is scheduled to premiere on 16 January 2026 in the United States after a one-week qualifying run in December 2025.
-The film will screen at Toronto International Film Festival and New York Film Festival.
+It premiered on 16 January 2026 in the United States after a one-week qualifying run in December 2025.
+The film also screened at the Toronto International Film Festival and New York Film Festival.

+Reception

+Critical reception

+On the review aggregator website Rotten Tomatoes, 82% of 144 critics' reviews are positive, with an average rating of 6.6/10.
+The website's consensus reads: "A Private Life mixes Hitchcockian suspense, glossy aesthetics, and a playful streak of camp into an entertaining if somewhat slight mystery that's held together by Jodie Foster's captivating presence."
+On Metacritic, the film has a weighted average score of 67 out of 100, based on 27 critics, which the site labels as "generally favorable" reviews.